NEXT EVENT:

 In an effort to help TCS gauge interest, identify locations, and shape the workshop offerings, we are requesting interested attendees fill out this survey: https://survey.az1.qualtrics.com/jfe/form/SV_br5CU6IFEbhmNTv.
 Additionally, TCS is seeking coastal professionals interested in serving as a mentor/presenter at workshops.
 If interested, please contact the TCS Office at: admin@thecoastalsociety.org

-TCS invites undergraduates, graduate and Ph.D. students, and emerging professionals in the fields of marine science, environmental science, environmental policy, and other related fields to register for a workshop that will provide not only an overview of diverse career paths, but also specific skills to land a job in this sector.
 This workshop will not touch on basic skills offered by other entities such as general resume editing and interview preparation.
-Rather, attendees will benefit from a) learning about career paths not always broadcast by institutions of higher learning or colleagues, b) hearing speakers from a wide range of environmental fields share their personal career journeys, and c) engaging speakers in small groups to discuss specific skills (navigating USAJobs.gov, marketing yourself, networking that truly sets you up to land your desired job, and more).
+Rather, attendees will benefit from a) learning about career paths not always broadcast by institutions of higher learning or colleagues, b) hearing speakers from a wide range of environmental fields share their personal career journeys, and c) engaging speakers in small groups to discuss specific skills.
+Past workshops have featured talks on navigating USAJobs.gov, marketing yourself, effective networking that truly sets you up to land your desired job, and much more.

 All of our speakers are not only dedicated to their professional practice, but are eager to give back to the next class of coastal and environmental professionals.
 There will be ample opportunities to network with speakers and your fellow attendees and to learn more about what TCS can do for you throughout your career.

-Tickets are available for $25.00 (which includes lunch and coffee), but those who have registered to attend the AERS spring meeting will receive a special promo code from AERS for $5.00 off admission to the TCS workshop.
-Please visit the Eventbrite page to register:
+Tickets are available for $15.00, but those who have registered to attend the NCCF Summit will receive a special promo code from NCCF for $5.00 off admission to the workshop.

 MAD Workshop Archive: